daicatam001/vue3-currency-input/README.md

 app.mount('#app')
 ```

-...Or import vue3-typeahead-input component locally in component you want.
+...Or import vue3-typeahead-input directive locally in component you want.

 ```ts
 import NumericInput from 'vue3-numeric-input';